Hocus Pocus 2 (soundtrack)

 Hocus Pocus 2 (Original Soundtrack) is the soundtrack album to the 2022 fantasy comedy film Hocus Pocus 2; a sequel to the 1993 film Hocus Pocus.
 John Debney, who scored for the first film, returned for the sequel in October 2021.
 The album consisted of 28 tracks: two original songs, seven adapted songs and Debney's score containing the remainder of it.
-It was digitally released by Walt Disney Records on September 30, 2022 (the same day on the film's Disney+ release), and will be followed by a physical release on November 11.
+It was digitally released by Walt Disney Records on September 30, 2022 (the same day on the film's Disney+ release), and was followed by a physical release on November 11.